-Staff and families who test positive — or who have had close contact with someone with COVID-19 — should use the CDC Quarantine/Isolation Calculator.
+Staff and families who test positive — or who have had close contact with someone with COVID-19 — should follow the CDC guidance for Isolation.
 It will give them an estimate of what precautions they need to take.

-Child care centers, group child care homes, and youth camps are required to report cases of COVID-19.
+Child care centers, group child care homes, and youth camps are required to report outbreaks of COVID-19.
 Learn more about disease reporting.

 - Staff should test themselves for COVID-19 if they have symptoms or have been exposed and follow CDC guidance

 - Staff should not administer COVID-19 tests to children enrolled in their programs — instead, ask an adult in the child’s family to test the child